jgitlin-p21/chef-server/src/oc_erchef/schema/doc/writing_tests.md

-Writing Tests for Chef Server with pgTAP
+Writing Tests for CINC Server with pgTAP
 ========================================

-Currently, the Chef Server schema tests are expressed as stored procedures; see the `*.sql` files in the [t](../t) directory.
+Currently, the CINC Server schema tests are expressed as stored procedures; see the `*.sql` files in the [t](../t) directory.
 You can add as many functions to these files as you like, but all _test_ functions must start with the word "test".
 Similarly, each SQL file that